The glass ceiling – why companies get it wrong

 1 False belief that over-performance leads to advancement

-Women often believe that if they work hard, their performance is recognized and leads to promotion.
+Women in early career often believe that if they work hard, their performance is recognized and leads to promotion.
 However, achievements don’t speak for themselves.
 Literally.
 Bosses and peers are busy with their own things – achieving their targets, managing a team and dealing with burning business priorities.
-If we don‘t bring our achievements and strengths to their attention, they won‘t know.
-Paired with this false belief often comes discomfort to verbalize achievements.
+If achievements and strengths are not brought to their attention, they won‘t know.
+Paired with the false belief ‘over-performance leads to advancement’ often comes discomfort to verbalize achievements.
 Most women would rather run than self-promote.

 Men often already have a clear picture of where they want to go in the hierarchy when they start out their career while women are focussed on the job at hand being motivational.
 “It’s more important that I am passionate about the job than where in the hierarchy or what I earn”.
-Side remark here: doing a job you love, doesn’t mean you have to accept a lower salary or position, on the contrary.
-When I asked women in my interviews about their career aspirations they were often denying wanting a managerial position, but then went on to describe exactly that.
+When asked about their career aspirations, young professional women were often denying wanting a managerial position, but then went on to describe exactly that.
 They mentioned enjoying managing and motivating a team.
-Digging deeper, not voicing the desire for a management position was a mix of unclear expectations of what managing a team means, paired with not voicing ambition because it could be seen as displaying ego.
-For women it’s still socially less acceptable to overtly aspire a position of power, and so we are not explicit in our management ambition.
+Not voicing the desire for a management position was a mix of unclear expectations of what managing a team means, paired with not voicing ambition because it could be seen as displaying ego.
+Women are often less explicit in their ambitions because openly aspiring to a management position still comes with stigma.
+In some cases interviewees also reported that they were actively encouraged to slow down when voicing ambition.

 Recommendations for companies to get more female managers